Border Terrier Insurance

 • Interest free payments

-Border terriers are known for being affectionate and intelligent.
+Border Terriers are known for being affectionate and intelligent.
 Bursting with personality and energy, they love being outdoors and staying active.

 These good-natured little dogs can make a great addition to the family and are happy around slightly older kids.
 They play hard (getting up to all sorts of antics in the process) but will love you even harder.